saberhq/saberhq.github.io/content/_index.md

 I share updates on my research work as blog posts on this site.
 And over at The Attention - my frequentish-ly newsletter 😃 - I share the latest news on research and development in the machine learning and AI field and insights from across the web on creative entrepreneurship and productivity.
 Sign up [here](https://newsletter.saberhq.com/) to join a growing community of friendly readers. ❤️

 ## Recent news

+September 2025: Created this website.
+I am starting to embrace simplicity in my life and decided to create a minimalistic statis website to share my work and thoughts.
+If you like the style and theme, look into Hugo's [book theme](https://themes.gohugo.io/themes/book/).

+July 2025: I got an offer for my first post-PhD position as Computational Scientist at [Genentech](https://www.gene.com/), where I will be working on the development of foundation models for virtual cells.

+July 2025: Attended [ICML 2025](https://icml.cc/) in Vancouver, Canada.
+Had a wonderful time connecting with people in AI x Bio community and learned a lot during amazing workshops on [Multi-modal Foundation Models and Large Language Models for Life Sciences](https://icml.cc/virtual/2025/workshop/39959) as well as [Generative AI for Biology](https://icml.cc/virtual/2025/workshop/39968).

+December 2024: Attended [NeurIPS 2024](https://neurips.cc/) in Vancouver, Canada.

 July 2024: Defended my Ph.D. dissertation and graduated from the University of British Columbia.

 June 2024: The LRGASP research is published in Nature Methods.